 The game currently has a release date of August 31, later this year.
 Whether or not you feel that release date will be met is another thing entirely.

 The game was slated to release in May 2020, however, the coronavirus pandemic then pushed the game’s release to August.
 Amazon then announced that it will be delaying New World to Spring 2021, before yet another delay to August of this year.

-Amazon has announced that it will be delaying New World to Spring 2021.
 Amazon Game Studios Studio Director Rich Lawrence revealed that while the feedback received from the Alpha audience was positive, the team wants to improve the midgame and endgame experience before release.
-Therefore, it will be delaying both the release and the final beta testing of the game to Spring 2021.
-This is the major second delay the game has seen, and it seems like the backlash Amazon received for Crucible likely contributed to this postponement as well.
+This is the second major delay the game has seen, and it seems like the backlash Amazon received for Crucible likely contributed to this postponement as well.